Delivery & collection update

 There are a few types of contraception that are completely safe to use straight after you’ve given birth – provided you don’t have any specific medical risks.

-The NHS says it’s safe for new mums (breastfeeding or not) to use any of the following:
+It’s safe for new parents (breastfeeding or not) to use any of the following:

-• The contraceptive implant – this is a small piece of flexible plastic fitted under the skin of your upper arm that releases a synthetic version of progesterone
+This is a small piece of flexible plastic fitted under the skin of your upper arm that releases a synthetic version of progesterone.

-• The contraceptive injection – this is an injection of synthetic progesterone given every eight to 13 weeks
+This is an injection of synthetic progesterone given every eight to 13 weeks.

-• The progestogen-only pill – this is a contraceptive pill (also known as the mini pill) that is taken orally every day
+This is a contraceptive pill (also known as the mini pill) that is taken orally every day.

 • Male and female condoms